nodejs/node-core-utils/docs/ncu-ci.md

 `ncu-ci resume <prid>` resumes the latest `node-test-pull-request` CI run linked in the PR description, comments, or reviews.
-The job must have finished with `FAILURE` or `ABORTED` and expose Jenkins' resume action.
+The job must have finished with `FAILURE` or `ABORTED`.
 Running jobs and jobs with other results are not resumed.
-If no PR CI run is found, the command reports that and exits unsuccessfully.
+If no PR CI run is found, or Jenkins rejects the resume request, the command reports the failure and exits unsuccessfully.

 The CI-approved commit (`COMMIT_SHA_CHECK`) must match the PR's current HEAD.
 The command refuses to resume if they differ or the approved commit cannot be